 Stepped up to the plate.

-We support each other so and who knows if I’ve got to go and back up to DeLonge and go to the hospital and say somebody else so because I was back in hospital quite a few times issue with other issues.
+We support each other so and who knows if I’ve got to go and back up to DeLonge and go to the hospital and say somebody else so because I was back in hospital quite a few times issues with other issues.
 I had an issue. what they thought was a blockage to the bladder was actually an infected kidney for 10 weeks.
-Yeah, so I’ve I’ve had a few issues and, yeah, I’m about two months now or two and a half months.
+Yeah, so I’ve had a few issues and, yeah, I’m about two months now or two and a half months.
 Since I had a full hysterectomy so yay.
-So it’s been an in and out of hospital year.
+So it’s been an in-and-out-of-hospital year.
 So, but Colin’s been pretty brave and looking after me, so really pretty lucky.

 So hopefully the majority of what you’ve had to go through is it for now and nails onto the healing and recovery side.
-Speaking of healing and recovering, I did you find yourself kind of missing certain things that you felt would have made your recovery easier?
+Speaking of healing and recovery, did you find yourself kind of missing certain things that you felt would have made your recovery easier?
 So information from the doctors or what were you challenged with other than your health now that you were sent home then?
-Was this stuff going on that you were sort of wishing you had more information on or?
+Was this stuff going on that you were sort of wishing you had more information on?

 I found myself also struggling with memory and all those types of things.
 And what was really good for me was when people did remind me that was good for me, but something happened.
 But also I’ve spoken to a lot of stroke survivors of stroke patients who have told me that what they’ve done is they’ve had somebody do a journal for them.
 Or they’ve said had somebody video them to see so they can have a comparison to see how they recovering from when it began to three months later and six months later, etc. Especially people who have got speech challenges.
 And people who are struggling to walk at the beginning, or really learning how to use their arm, and they get to see this change occur and then they get to go.
 Well, I have come a long way.
 I do feel a lot better about where I’ve come and I’m probably further than I thought I was.

 And yes, she mentioned yesterday she said to me, wow.
 You’re actually talking while you’re doing that, and not a not out of breath too much.
-She said, You’re definitely feeling better.
+She said You’re definitely feeling better.
 So, yeah.
 But last week, I was really tired after I’d been there.
-And I came home and Colin said to me go and have a lie down.
+And I came home and Colin said to me go and have a lie-down.
 I slept for three hours.
 So I still have moments where just the tide hits me out of nowhere.
-And that’s, I think that’s the one thing I find very, the most challenge I get.
+And that’s, I think that’s the one thing I find very, the most challenging I get.

 And how about drinking?
 Are you drinking any alcohol or were you given any advice about alcohol?
 Um,

-I The last time I had a drink was the night pro and I had a Strongbow cider was my last alcoholic drink was April so and I’m not missing it.
-I did used to drink too much.
+The last time I had a drink was the night pro and I had a Strongbow cider my last alcoholic drink was in April so I’m not missing it.
+I used to drink too much.
 I will admit that now.
-But I I’ve given that up as well and I’ve but not that I was drinking a lot when I came home I think Christmas day I had a couple of be shanties where I had sort of you know that much beer in a glass of lemonade and you know they’re going that’s not a shamian Yeah, that’s fine.
-That’s that’s enough but I had to on Christmas Day and that was eat so no, not so.
-So then I have have hardly had a drink between then and April and I just feel so much better for forgiving them both up.
+But I I’ve given that up as well and I’ve but not that I was drinking a lot when I came home I think Christmas day I had a couple of be shanties where I had sort of you know that much beer in a glass of lemonade and you know they’re going that’s not a shaman Yeah, that’s fine.
+That’s enough but I had to on Christmas Day and that was eat so no, not so.
+So then I have hardly had a drink between then and April and I just feel so much better for forgiving them both.

 Yeah.
 So you know what’s interesting?
-There’s people listening here that will be from the US and they want to know what a shame these Can you tell them what a shame
+There are people listening here that will be from the US and they want to know what a shame these Can you tell them a shame

 And if you haven’t tried it if you’re in the US or any other country have to try it once at least, and what kind of Russia